robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

   userId: 'zedsn7uqc90yamd'
 }
 ```

+### 6.3 Check your Ethereal Messages to preview the Verification Email

 Go to your Ethereal messages <a href="https://ethereal.email/messages" target="_blank">https://ethereal.email/messages</a> and click on the email you just sent.